ShanechiLab/SBIND/README.md

 Mohammad Hosseini and Maryam M. Shanechi. _Dynamical Modeling of Behaviorally Relevant Spatiotemporal Patterns in Neural Imaging Data_.
 In Proceedings of the 42nd International Conference on Machine Learning (ICML), 2025.

 # Usage Examples
-The following notebook contains usage examples of SBIND for several use-cases:
+The following notebook contains usage example for SBIND:

 * `./example/tutorial.ipynb`

-A .py script version of the same notebook is also available in the same directory:

-* `./example/tutorial.py`

 # Key Classes
-The following are the key classes used to implement the SBIND formulation as explained in the paper.
+The following are the key classes used to implement the SBIND model based on the formulation explained in the paper.

 *   **`CONVSBIND`** (`./sbind/convsbind.py`): This is the main SBIND model class.
-It integrates the two ConvRNN modules (ConvRNN1 for behaviorally relevant dynamics and ConvRNN2 for other neural dynamics) and manages the full two-phase learning process described in the paper.
+It integrates the two ConvRNN modules (ConvRNN1 for behaviorally relevant dynamics and ConvRNN2 for other neural dynamics) and implements the full two-phase learning process described in the paper.

 *   **`SBINDTrainer`** (`./sbind/sbind_trainer.py`): This class is a utility trainer that contains the functions to fit the SBIND model, generate predictions on new data, and run validation.
 It handles the training loops, optimization, and saving/loading of the model.